oalieno/Crypto-Course/README.md

 # Crypto Course

-This is an open source practical cryptography course for CTF player.
+An open source practical cryptography course for CTF player.

 Currently only have 2 sections.
 More coming...